JovianHQ/jovian-py/docs/user-guide/topics.md

 NOTE: [Collaborators](collaborate.md) in your project will also be able to Add/Modify topics.

 ### Explore Topics
-Public and private repositories can have topics, although you will only see private repositories that you have access to in topic search results.
+Public and private notebooks can have topics, although you will only see private notebooks that you have access to in topic search results.

 To explore more notebooks classified with a topic, simply click on any topic badge that appears in the Notebook page.

 You can search for notebooks that are associated with a particular topic.
 You can also search for a list of topics on Jovian.
 Change the URL on topics page with a comma separated list of topics.

 Examples:
 - [https://jovian.ml/topics/pytorch](https://jovian.ml/topics/pytorch)
 - [https://jovian.ml/topics/pytorch,tutorial](https://jovian.ml/topics/pytorch,tutorial)

-Topics Page
+### Topics Page
 <img src="https://i.imgur.com/TZdWoHp.png" class="screenshot" alt="Topics Page" >